Redbirds–Sounds rivalry: Redbirds vs. Sounds

 In 2017, the Redbirds clinched the division in Nashville with a 12–7 victory.
 This time, the winning run was scored by former Sound Rangel Ravelo via a seventh inning home run.
 The Redbirds, who finished 22 games ahead of second-place Nashville, won the season series, 8–6.
 The Redbirds again defeated the Sounds in Memphis to win the 2018 division title, 4–3.
 Down 3–2 in the bottom of the ninth with two outs and two runners on base, Wilfredo Tovar singled on a ground ball to Dustin Fowler in center field scoring Edmundo Sosa to tie the game.
 On the same play, a fielding error by Fowler allowed Lane Thomas to advance home for the walk-off win.
 Nashville again wound up in second place, 11 games out of first, but won the season series, 9–7.
 The June 26, 2019, game at AutoZone Park is the highest-scoring game in the rivalry's history as the teams combined to score 28 runs.
 Each Memphis batter had at least one hit; Randy Arozarena led his team with three, and Andrew Knizner drove in four runs.
 Nashville's Carlos Tocci and Jett Bandy each collected four RBI in the 17–11 Sounds victory.
 Nashville won the 2019 series, 9–7.

 The first eight games of the 2020 series were postponed indefinitely because of a delayed start to the season due to the COVID-19 pandemic.
 The season was ultimately cancelled on June 30.
 Following the 2020 season, Major League Baseball assumed control of Minor League Baseball in a move to increase player salaries, modernize facility standards, and reduce travel.
-The Redbirds and Sounds were placed in the Southeastern Division of the newly created Triple-A East.
-In 2021, the teams were initially scheduled to meet 24 times across four 6-game series.
+The Redbirds and Sounds were placed in the Southeastern Division of the newly formed Triple-A East.
+In 2021, they were initially scheduled to meet 24 times across four 6-game series.
 However, Opening Day was pushed back a month to temporarily eliminate commercial air travel and give players the opportunity to be vaccinated before the season began.
-This resulted in the reduction of the 2021 rivalry series to 18 games.
-The teams played their first head-to-head game in the new league on May 11 at Nashville's renamed First Horizon Park in which the visiting Redbirds defeated the Sounds, 18–6.
-The 2021 rivalry series resulted in a tie at nine wins each.
+As a result, the 2021 rivalry series was reduced to 18 games.
+The teams played their first head-to-head game in the new league on May 11 at Nashville's First Horizon Park in which the visiting Redbirds defeated the Sounds, 18–6.
+They tied the season series at nine wins each.